kubernetes/website/content/en/docs/concepts/architecture/nodes.md

   (default 0.01) per second.

-The reason these policies are implemented per availability zone is because one availability zone might become partitioned from the control plane node(s) while the others remain connected.
+The reason these policies are implemented per availability zone is because one availability zone might become partitioned from the control plane while the others remain connected.
 If your cluster does not span multiple cloud provider availability zones, then the eviction mechanism does not take per-zone unavailability into account.